Intracytoplasmic Sperm Injection for Infertility

 Treatment success versus the risk of multiple pregnancy

-Because of the risks to the babies of multiple pregnancy, experts recommend limiting the number of embryos transferred.
-Your doctor will recommend a certain number of embryos to be transferred based on your age and specific situation.
+Because of the risks to the babies of multiple pregnancy, experts recommend that you limit the number of embryos transferred.
+Your doctor will recommend a certain number of embryos based on your age and other factors.

 Women over 40 have a high rate of embryo loss when they use their own eggs.
-As an alternative, older women can choose to use more viable donor eggs.
+Donor eggs may work better these women.

 What To Think About

-Doctors advise men who have little or no sperm in their semen (not due to a blockage) to have genetic testing before ICSI.
-1 Intracytoplasmic sperm injection is an effective treatment for sperm-related infertility, but it may carry genetic risks.
-Couples diagnosed with a chromosomal problem can seek genetic counselling to learn their potential for having a child with birth defects.
+Doctors advise men who have little or no sperm in their semen (not due to a blockage) to have genetic testing before ICSI. footnote 1 ICSI is an effective treatment for sperm-related infertility.
+But it may have genetic risks.
+Couples who have a chromosomal problem can seek genetic counselling to learn their chance of having a child with birth defects.

-If you and your doctor are concerned about passing on a genetic disorder to your child, talk to your doctor about preimplantation genetic diagnosis.
-Some genetic disorders can be identified with specialized testing before an embryo is transferred.
+If you and your doctor are concerned about passing on a genetic disorder to your child, talk to your doctor about testing the embryo before it is transferred to the mother.

 Frozen embryos are often less expensive and less invasive for a woman, because superovulation and egg retrieval aren't needed.